chanzuckerberg/napari-hub/docs/customizing-plugin-listing.md

 We source this from the list of classifiers in the `["info"]["classifiers"]` field of the JSON returned by the PyPI API.

-You can set this by setting the relevant ["Operating System" classifiers](https://pypi.org/classifiers/) for your Python package in `setup.py`, `setup.cfg`, or `pypackage.toml`.
+You can set this by setting the relevant ["Operating System" classifiers](https://pypi.org/classifiers/) for your Python package in `setup.py`, `setup.cfg`, or `pyproject.toml`.

 ``` TOML